Inventors-Way/LabBench.CPAR/README.md

 ### CPAR Firmware

-The firmware on CPAR device needs to be Version 8.0.0 or higher.
+The firmware on the CPAR device needs to be Version 8.0.0 or higher.
 Which version is currently running on your CPAR device can be checked with the LabBench Firmware Updater:

 ![LabBench Firmware Updater](LabBenchFirmwareUpdater.png)